trashTian/ImmuneLLM/README.md

 # ImmuneLLMs

-ImmuneLLMs is a specialized framework integrating Large Language Models (LLMs) and Graph Neural Networks (GNNs) for biological and immunological research.
+ImmuneLLMs is a specialized framework integrating Large Language Models (LLMs) and Protein Language Models (PLMs) for biological and immunological research.

 ---